 - a.
 Avoid tampering with, or borrowing without permission, the personal property of another. - b.
 Avoid vandalizing or defacing any University Apartments property.
 (This includes bulletin boards, flower beds, recreational or playground equipment, etc.) - 4.
 All University Apartments residents shall enjoy the right to live free from harassment, intimidation or assault.
 (This shall include, but not be limited to, written harassment, physical attack, peeping Toms, harassment by telephone, verbal harassment, etc.) - 5.
 The student/resident shall be held responsible for using all reasonable efforts to monitor the actions of his or her spouse, children, or visitors. - 6.
-Suggestions for modification of this document may be presented to the University Apartments Residents Council, U.A.R.C., at any time.
+Suggestions for modification of this document may be presented to the Residents Council for University Apartments, RCUA, at any time.